morrelinko/routeplus/readme.md

 router.mount(app, '/user'); // equivalent to doing app.use('/user', router);
 ```

-Now when you try to generate url for `home` route, instead of just returning `/about` you get `/user/about`
+Now when you try to generate url for `about` route, instead of just returning `/about` you get `/user/about`

 ### Controller Builder